digital-asset/daml/docs/source/concepts/ledger-model/ledger-daml.rst

    DAML choices on that template, with given choice arguments, such that:

-   |

    #.
 The actors match the controllers of the choice.
       That is, the DAML controllers define the :ref:`required authorizers <da-ledgers-required-authorizers>` of the choice.
    #.
 The exercise kind matches.
    #.
 All assertions in the update block hold for the given choice arguments.
    #.
-Create, exercise and fetch statements in the DAML update block are represented
+Create, exercise, fetch and key statements in the DAML update block are represented
-      as create and exercise actions in the consequences of the exercise action.
+      as create, exercise and fetch actions and key assertions in the consequences of the exercise action.

 #. **Fetch** actions on a contract instance corresponding to